The latest numbers on COVID-19 in Canada for Sunday, March 28, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were five new cases Saturday.
+There were two new cases Sunday.
 The rate of active cases is 2.55 per 100,000 people.
-Over the past seven days, there have been a total of 27 new cases.
-The seven-day rolling average of new cases is four.
+Over the past seven days, there have been a total of 23 new cases.
+The seven-day rolling average of new cases is three.

 There have been no deaths reported over the past week.
 The overall death rate is 6.74 per 100,000 people.

-There were 12 new cases Saturday.
-The rate of active cases is 14.2 per 100,000 people.
-Over the past seven days, there have been a total of 82 new cases.
+There were six new cases Sunday.
+The rate of active cases is 14.72 per 100,000 people.
+Over the past seven days, there have been a total of 87 new cases.
 The seven-day rolling average of new cases is 12.

 There have been no deaths reported over the past week.
 The overall death rate is 3.84 per 100,000 people.

-There were eight new reported deaths Saturday.
-Over the past seven days there have been a total of 51 new reported deaths.
+There were two new reported deaths Sunday.
+Over the past seven days there have been a total of 48 new reported deaths.
 The seven-day rolling average of new reported deaths is seven.
 The seven-day rolling average of the death rate is 0.08 per 100,000 people.
-The overall death rate is 124.15 per 100,000 people.
+The overall death rate is 124.17 per 100,000 people.

-There was one new reported death Saturday.
-Over the past seven days there have been a total of 13 new reported deaths.
-The seven-day rolling average of new reported deaths is two.
-The seven-day rolling average of the death rate is 0.13 per 100,000 people.
-The overall death rate is 67.64 per 100,000 people.
+There was one new reported death Sunday.
+Over the past seven days there have been a total of seven new reported deaths.
+The seven-day rolling average of new reported deaths is one.
+The seven-day rolling average of the death rate is 0.07 per 100,000 people.
+The overall death rate is 67.72 per 100,000 people.

 There have been 581,892 tests completed.

-There were zero new reported deaths Saturday.
-Over the past seven days there have been a total of 13 new reported deaths.
+There were three new reported deaths Sunday.
+Over the past seven days there have been a total of 15 new reported deaths.
 The seven-day rolling average of new reported deaths is two.
-The seven-day rolling average of the death rate is 0.16 per 100,000 people.
-The overall death rate is 36.48 per 100,000 people.
+The seven-day rolling average of the death rate is 0.18 per 100,000 people.
+The overall death rate is 36.74 per 100,000 people.

-There was one new reported death Saturday.
-Over the past seven days there have been a total of 19 new reported deaths.
+There were three new reported deaths Sunday.
+Over the past seven days there have been a total of 20 new reported deaths.
 The seven-day rolling average of new reported deaths is three.
 The seven-day rolling average of the death rate is 0.06 per 100,000 people.
-The overall death rate is 44.78 per 100,000 people.
+The overall death rate is 44.85 per 100,000 people.

 There have been 2,143,116 tests completed.